Networking is a skill, so how can you get the most from business networking and become super successful?

 A baker from a neighbouring village came to the queen, and told them that the Queen’s baker was taking all the bread from their village, which meant they were starving – the village couldn’t buy or make any more bread.
 The Queen was livid, and did something about it immediately!
 In fact you could say, they had an early form of a 121!

-In business, we may have may troubles, it’s about looking out and seeing how you can help one another.
-This may be offering advice, a contact, or maybe a listening and understanding ear.
+In business, we may have many troubles, it’s about looking out and seeing how you can help one another.
+This may be offering advice, a contact, or may be a listening and understanding ear.

 - Feed each other’s business – In the 16th Century food was consumed on the basis of a social food chain – this means that it was usual for the “messes” served to one table to contain a far great amount of food than was necessary for those seated there and extra was then passed on to the others by descending order of social rank.
 This meant the King and Queen were served first, followed by their courtiers, then officials, their servants, and finally those who served food for the table.
 However, it meant that although social rank was considered, there was enough food for everyone at the table – people considered those who came after them and did not consume everything that was there.